yoadjei/cybersecurity-tools/Network Traffic Analyzer/README.md

-# **CyberYaw's Network Traffic Analyzer**
+# **Network Traffic Analyzer**

-Welcome to CyberYaw’s Network Traffic Analyzer, an advanced tool designed for real-time network packet analysis, anomaly detection, and automated alerting.
+Network Traffic Analyzer, an advanced tool designed for real-time network packet analysis, anomaly detection, and automated alerting.
 This tool helps cybersecurity professionals and enthusiasts monitor network traffic, identify suspicious behavior, and ensure the integrity of their network environment.

 # **Features**